 Prior to the IPO, the Operating Company and the then-existing Bridge GPs were under common control by the Original Equity Owners.
 The Original Equity Owners had the ability to control the Operating Company and each applicable Bridge GP and manage and operate these entities through the Fund Managers, a common board of directors, common ownership, and shared resources and facilities.
 The Operating Company and the then-existing Bridge GPs represented the predecessor history for the consolidated operations.
 As a result, the financial statements for the periods prior to the IPO are the combined financial statements of the Operating Company and the then-existing Bridge GPs, as applicable, as the predecessor to the Company for accounting and reporting purposes.
 We carried forward unchanged the value of the related assets and liabilities recognized in the Contributed Bridge GPs' financial statements prior to the IPO into our financial statements.
-We have assessed the Contributed Bridge GPs for consolidates the Contributed Bridge GPs for consolidates the Operating Company is the primary beneficiary.
+We have assessed the Contributed Bridge GPs for consolidation subsequent to the Transactions and IPO and have concluded that the Contributed GPs represent variable interests for which the Operating Company is the primary beneficiary.
 As a result, the Operating Company consolidates the Contributed Bridge GPs following the Transactions.
-BDS I GP LLC was not contributed as part of the Transactions and such, was derecognized upon the Company's IPO.
+BDS I GP LLC was not contributed as part of the Transactions and as such, was derecognized upon the Company's IPO.